encode/django-rest-framework/docs/tutorial/7-schemas-and-client-libraries.md

 ]
 ```

-If you visit the API root endpoint in a browser you should now see `corejson`
+If you visit the `/schema/` endpoint in a browser you should now see `corejson`
 representation become available as an option.

 ![Schema format](../img/corejson-format.png)